Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 {caption: "Add opaque background to histogram", crop-start: 396, crop-end: 426, format: javascript, line-numbers: false}
 ![](code_samples/es6v2/App.js)

 Rectangle, `500` to the right, `0` from top, `600` wide and `500` tall, with a white background.
-It gives the histogram an opaque background, so it doesn't matter what the map is doing.
+Gives the histogram an opaque background, so it doesn't matter what the map is doing.

 We render the `Controls` component just after `</svg>` because it's not an SVG component – it uses normal HTML.
-Unlike the other components, it needs our entire dataset as `data`.
+Unlike other components, it needs our entire dataset as `data`.
 We use the `updateDataFilter` prop to say which callback function it should call when a new filter is ready.

-If this seems roundabout, I guess it kinda is.
-But it makes our app easier to componentize and keeps the code relatively unmessy.
-Imagine putting everything we've done so far in `App`.
-What a mess that'd be! :laughing:
+If this seems roundabout ...
+I've seen worse.
+The callbacks approach makes our app easier to componentize and keeps the code relatively unmessy.
+Imagine putting everything we've done so far in `App`! :laughing:

 ## Step 2: Build Controls component

 The `Controls` component builds our filter function and `filteredBy` dictionary based on what the user clicks.

 It renders 3 rows of controls and builds filtering out of the singular choice each row reports.
-That makes the `Controls` component kind of repetitive and a leaky abstraction to boot.
+That makes the `Controls` component kind of repetitive, but that's okay.

 In theory, it would be better for each `ControlRow` to return a function and for `Controls` to build a composed function out of them.
-It's a better abstraction, but I it's think harder to understand.
+Better abstraction, but harder to understand.

-We can live with a leaky abstraction and repetitive code, right? :smile:

-To keep the book from getting repetitive, we're going to build everything for a `year` filter first.
+To keep this book shorter, we're going to build everything for a `year` filter first.
 Then I'll show you how to add `USstate` and `jobTitle` filters as well.
 Once you have one working, the rest is easy.

 Make a `Controls` directory in `src/components/` and let's begin.
-The main `Controls` component goes in the `index.js` file.
+The main `Controls` component goes in your `index.js` file.

 ### Stub Controls